Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-4.md

 ### Impact

-- **Globalization** The movement that lets governments, businesses, and organizations communicate and integrate together on an international scale.
+- **Globalization** is the movement that lets governments, businesses, and organizations communicate and integrate together on an international scale.

 ### Internet of Things